 Before we dive in I should mention that a few human trials have been done.
 Of these, they appear to be Russian research from the 50’s and 60’s (behind the Iron Curtain) on its adaptogen effects.

-Most of the other research comes out of China and primarily focuses on in vivo, that is within cell cultures, or in vitro with small animals.
+Most of the other research comes out of China and primarily focuses on in vivo, using small animals or in vitro, that is within cell cultures.

 Much of the research has looked at the many components within Schisandra berries and the benefits of each.
 Thus, let’s start off with what is inside Schisandra…